dddaga/word-tree/version_1/README.md

 ## Work Done

 ### Graph-Based Sequence Modeling

-In Version 1, we laid the groundwork for graph-based sequence modeling using MongoDB and Redis for graph operations.
-These tools, while effective for initial development, were identified as suboptimal for complex graph manipulations, leading to improvements in subsequent versions.

-### Tensor Operations

-The system utilizes PyTorch for tensor operations, providing a flexible and performant framework for manipulating word connections and contexts.
-This setup allows for efficient context propagation and sequence prediction.

-## System Capabilities

-- **Scalability**: The model is designed to handle large-scale operations efficiently, adapting dynamically to the data it processes.
-- **Real-Time Processing**: With a focus on real-time responsiveness, the system can manage sequence predictions swiftly and accurately.
+This version focuses on enabling scalability of training via hyper distributed computing, establishing a foundation for graph-based sequence modeling.
+Future releases aim to enhance accuracy and adaptability, with plans to explore deployment on mobile platforms and experiments with federated learning.

-- **Modular Design**: The architecture is modular, facilitating future expansions and adaptations, such as porting to mobile platforms for federated learning.
+The architecture is modular, facilitating future expansions and adaptations, such as porting to mobile platforms for federated learning.

 ## Releases and Future Directions

 [Release details](https://docs.google.com/document/d/1lg0FeP-rpvj5-Kgj6b_QxpQNCK_ZBVrRksyGeA_LB9k/edit?usp=sharing)
 (This was written before LLMs and there usecases were lesser known, so this is a bit outdated)

-This version focuses on enabling scalability of training via hyper distributed computing, establishing a foundation for graph-based sequence modeling.
-Future releases aim to enhance accuracy and adaptability, with plans to explore deployment on mobile platforms and experiments with federated learning.

 ## References and Learning Materials
 For those interested in delving deeper into the concepts and methodologies used in this project, the following resources are recommended:

 - **Knowledge Circuits in Pretrained Transformers**: This paper provides insights into the internal mechanisms of LLMs, offering valuable context for understanding the project's approach.